Walking Holidays in Northern England

 Follow the most extensive Roman remains in the world from Coast to Coast.

-It is based upon a walk taken by the well-known veterinarian and author James Herriot.
-It visits his favourite locations and places where he lived and worked for many years, made famous in his books ‘All Creatures Great and Small’ and ‘James Herriot’s Yorkshire’.
+The Herriot Way is a 52 mile circular route that takes you through some of the most breathtaking landscapes in the Yorkshire Dales.
+Inspired by a walk taken by the beloved veterinarian and author James Herriot, the trail follows in the footsteps of his everyday life and the places he cherished, made famous in his books ‘All Creatures Great and Small’ and ‘James Herriot’s Yorkshire’.

 Length